Orthocentric system: The common nine-point circle

-Common nine-point circle, where N, O_{4}, A_{4} are the nine-point center, circumcenter, and orthocenter respectively of the triangle formed from the other three orthocentric points A_{1}, A_{2}, A_{3}.
+Common nine-point circle, where N, O_{4}, and A_{4} are the nine-point center, circumcenter, and orthocenter respectively of the triangle formed from the other three orthocentric points A_{1}, A_{2}, and A_{3}.

 The center of this common nine-point circle lies at the centroid of the four orthocentric points.
 The radius of the common nine-point circle is the distance from the nine-point center to the midpoint of any of the six connectors that join any pair of orthocentric points through which the common nine-point circle passes.
 The nine-point circle also passes through the three orthogonal intersections at the feet of the altitudes of the four possible triangles.

 This common nine-point center lies at the midpoint of the connector that joins any orthocentric point to the circumcenter of the triangle formed from the other three orthocentric points.

 The common nine-point circle is tangent to all 16 incircles and excircles of the four triangles whose vertices form the orthocentric system.

 The common orthic triangle, its incenter, and its excenters

 If the six connectors that join any set of orthocentric points are extended to six lines that intersect each other, they generate seven intersection points.
 Four of these points are the original orthocentric points and the additional three points are the orthogonal intersections at the feet of the altitudes.
 The joining of these three orthogonal points into a triangle generates an orthic triangle that is common to all the four possible triangles formed from the four orthocentric points taken three at a time.

 The incenter of this common orthic triangle must be one of the original four orthocentric points.
 Furthermore, the three remaining points become the excenters of this common orthic triangle.
 The orthocentric point that becomes the incenter of the orthic triangle is that orthocentric point closest to the common nine-point center.
 This relationship between the orthic triangle and the original four orthocentric points leads directly to the fact that the incenter and excenters of a reference triangle form an orthocentric system.

 It is normal to distinguish one of the orthocentric points from the others, specifically the one that is the incenter of the orthic triangle; this one is denoted H as the orthocenter of the outer three orthocentric points that are chosen as a reference triangle △ABC.
-In this normalized configuration, the point H will always lie within the triangle △ABC, and all the angles of triangle △ABC will be acute.
-The four possible triangles referred above are then triangles △ABC, △ABH, △ACH, △BCH.
-The six connectors referred above are A̅B̅, A̅C̅, B̅C̅, A̅H̅, B̅H̅, C̅H̅.
-The seven intersections referred above are A, B, C, H (the original orthocentric points), and H_{A}, H_{B}, H_{C} (the feet of the altitudes of triangle △ABC and the vertices of the orthic triangle).
+In this normalized configuration, the point H will always lie within △ABC, and all of the angles of △ABC will be acute.
+The four possible triangles referred above are then triangles △ABC, △ABH, △ACH, and △BCH.
+The six connectors referred above are A̅B̅, A̅C̅, B̅C̅, A̅H̅, B̅H̅, and C̅H̅.
+The seven intersections referred above are A, B, C, and H (the original orthocentric points), and H_{A}, H_{B}, and H_{C} (the feet of the altitudes of △ABC and the vertices of the orthic triangle).